roysc/cosmos-sdk/x/accounts/README.md

 }
 ```

-This implementation defines an IncreaseCounter method that handles the MsgIncreaseCounter message, updating the counter
+This implementation defines an `IncreaseCounter` method that handles the `MsgIncreaseCounter`
-value and returning the new value in the response.
+message, updating the counter value and returning the new value in the response.

 #### Query Handlers

-Query Handlers are read-only methods implemented by an account to expose information about itself.
+Query handlers are read-only methods implemented by an account to expose information about itself.
 This information can be accessed by:

 * External clients (e.g., CLI, wallets)
 * Other modules and accounts within the system